An assortment of different faces

 A Fluid Spectrum

 Someone’s idea of their sexuality can be fluid and change over time.
-Sexuality is a spectrum and many people fall somewhere in the middle rather than purely on one end.
+Sexuality is a spectrum, and many people fall somewhere in the middle rather than purely on one end.
 Studies show that around half of Generation Z does not identify as exclusively heterosexual.
-It is imperative that workplaces foster inclusive cultures for sexual diversity, especially in light of the changing composition of the workforce.
+Workplaces would benefit from fostering inclusive cultures for sexual diversity, especially in light of the changing composition of the workforce.

 Someone’s sexual orientation is independent of their behaviour.
 For example, someone who has not come to terms with being gay may only pursue heterosexual relationships due to stigma.
 A bisexual person is still bisexual even when they are in a monogamous, committed relationship with one gender.
 An asexual person may choose to have sex with a partner, especially if that partner is not asexual, but that does not invalidate their asexual identity.

-Sexual diversity is often relegated to the shadows of office initiatives due to unjust politicization and sensationalism.
-Sexual identities are fundamental to who we are, and people communicate them subtly daily, such as when they discuss their families and partners or have a picture of them on their desks.
-Organizational practices and procedures should be designed to acknowledge them.
+Diversity in sexuality is often relegated to the shadows of office initiatives due to unjust politicization and sensationalism.
+Sexuality is fundamental to who we are, and people communicate about their sexuality with us subtly on a daily basis when they discuss their families and partners or have a picture of them on their desks, as examples.
+Designing organizational practices and procedures to acknowledge everyone is a leading practice for inclusive workplaces.

 Outness